racerxr650r/pivec/README.md

 Simple user mode app to configure the Raspberry PI composite video controller.
 This application disables both the color burst and modulated chrominance signal.
 It solves the problem described in this [thread on the raspberry pi forums](https://forums.raspberrypi.com/viewtopic.php?t=248217).
 This will enable higher resolution without the annoying moving dithering when connecting an old monochrome CRT with composite input to the Raspberry PI.
 This app has been tested with the Raspberry PI 4 and PI zero 2w.
 It's expected to work with the PI 1, 2, 3, zero.
 It will not work with the PI 5 without some modification since this feature has been moved to the new PI southbridge.

 ## The Problem
-This is what vintage composite monochrome monitor looks like just setting sdtv_disable_colourburst=1 in the config.txt file.
+This is what a vintage composite monochrome monitor looks like just setting sdtv_disable_colourburst=1 in the config.txt file.

 ![sdtv_disable_colourburst=1](./images/problem.jpg)

 ## Solved
-This is the same vintage composite monochrome monitor using pivec to set
+This is the same vintage composite monochrome monitor using pivec to disable color.

 ![sudo pivec -c off](./images/solution.jpg)